 Hurricanes.
 Yep, we get them.
 It’s a concern, so be aware that technically our hurricane season starts June 1 and ends November 30.
 Historically though, most of our hurricanes have hit between August 15 and October 1.

-If you plan a wedding in September/October, a heads up that some local businesses and restaurants shutter up for a few weeks during that time; it’s kind of unofficial summer vacation here.
+If you plan a Florida Keys wedding in September/October, a heads up that some local businesses and restaurants shutter up for a few weeks during that time; it’s kind of unofficial summer vacation here.

 Because there are many more options than the Lower Keys to rent a vacation home or do a full buy-out of a resort, you and your guests won’t have to do as much shuttling around to be in one place.

-If you’re considering having a large wedding (that’s anything over 150 people around here), then you might be hard-pressed to find a venue and lodging together for everyone in Key West.
+If you’re considering having a large wedding (that’s anything over 150 people around here), then you might be hard-pressed to find a venue that offers a wedding package and lodging together for everyone in Key West.
 The Upper Keys have many more options for you in this regard.

-Travel is generally easy to the upper keys; you can fly into Ft Lauderdale (FLL) or Miami (MIA); both are within a two-hour drive of the Upper Keys.
+Travel is easier for weddings in the upper keys; you can fly into Ft Lauderdale (FLL) or Miami (MIA); both are within a two-hour drive of the Upper Keys wedding venues.
 It’s easy to secure rental cars or shuttles in these airports, and parking is much less of an issue than the Lower Keys.

 The vibe in the Upper Keys is one of a luxe, laid back, island feel.
+Its more bohemian.
+The wedding venues have more space than Key West, so you are able to throw the best event.
 Think of it like Miami’s more chilled out cousin.
 Still all the amenities and beauty, with a little less nightclubbin’.

 If you’re also coming to Florida for destination fishing or diving, you’ll want to spend some time in the Mid to Upper Keys; it’s a fisherman’s paradise.
 Even if you’ve never put a snorkel to your face, you’re going to want to get out on that water and check it out.
 Just gorgeous!

 There is still the option to take a quick day trip to Key West!
-Come on down to the Southernmost City, visit Duvall Street, and experience all the wonder and weirdness of Key West.
+Head down to the Southernmost City, visit Duvall Street, and experience all the wonder and weirdness of Key West.